xXBricksquadXx/TN-Legal-RAG/docs/tn/code/tca-1-1-108-substantive-changes-prohibited.md

 This is the “no substantive edits” rule for codification.

-The commission cannot change the substance of acts when preparing T.C.A., but it **can**:
+The commission cannot change the substance of acts when preparing T.C.A., but it can:

 - renumber and rearrange sections;
 - update cross-references and headings;